 I think it’s safe to say that a visit to the city of Medellín should be on everybody’s South American bucket list!

-While the city was one of the most dangerous cities in the world for quite some time, Medellín has rebounded on a massive scale, and is now a flourishing metropolis that is rich in history, innovation, and art.
+While the city was one of the most dangerous cities in the world for quite some time, Medellín has rebounded on a massive scale and is now a flourishing metropolis that is rich in history, innovation, and art.

-So, finally planning a visit to the Colombian City of Eternal Spring?
+So, you’re finally planning a visit to the Colombian City of Eternal Spring?
 I’ve got you covered in this up-to-date and comprehensive accommodation guide featuring the best neighborhoods and places to stay in Medellín.
 Whether you’re looking for a luxurious resort or a budget-friendly hostel, you’ll find it in this detailed accommodation and neighborhood guide.

 - Quick Roundup: The Best Hotels in Medellín